WBSU: Premiere Party

 Every week, The Point brings in new music from song artists who have just released new singles.
 The Point has featured new songs from artists such as Katy Perry, Mumford & Sons, Avenged Sevenfold, Lady Gaga, Death Cab for Cutie, and more.
 The Premiere Party is every Wednesday night at 7:00.

 The Starting Point

 The Starting Point is a specialty program on 89.1 The Point that features local community artists with the focus on exposing them in the community.
 The Starting Point is every night at 6:00 and feature a local artist once every two hours.
 Starting Point artists can be found on The Point's website.

 Aughts at 8

-Every weekday at 8:00 PM, The Point plays songs from the 90's and early 2000's.
+Every weekday at 8:00 pm, The Point plays songs from the 90's and early 2000's.

 Hit 26

 Hit 26 is a countdown of The Point's top songs of the week.
 It's a collaboration of several different charts meshed into one countdown and airs every Sunday from 4-6pm.
 It also features new music and songs that have been hastily moving up different charts.
-Just before the #1 song of the week, The Point plays the #1 song from one year ago.
+Just before the No. 1 song of the week, The Point plays the No. 1 song from one year ago.